-'Horrific' Bronx apartment fire leaves at least 19 dead, including 9 kids: source
+'Horrific' Bronx apartment fire leaves at least 17 dead, including 8 kids

-FORDHAM HEIGHTS, the Bronx — A fire at a Bronx high-rise apartment building left at least 19 people dead, including nine children, a source told PIX11 News on Sunday.
+FORDHAM HEIGHTS, the Bronx — A fire at a Bronx high-rise apartment building left at least 17 people dead, including eight children, according to officials.
+Mayor Eric Adams announced a revised death toll at a Monday briefing.

 Firefighters were called to the building on East 181st Street in Fordham Heights just before 11 a.m. for a fire on the third floor of the 19-story high-rise.
+Some of their oxygen tanks were empty as they battled the blaze, but they “still pushed through the smoke,” Mayor Eric Adams said.

-More than 40 additional people were injured in the fire, some of whom were considered to have life-threatening injuries, according to Mayor Eric Adams and FDNY Commissioner Daniel Nigro.
+More than 40 additional people were injured in the fire, some of whom were considered to have life-threatening injuries, according to Adams and FDNY Commissioner Daniel Nigro.

 Nigro said many of the people who were injured suffered from smoke inhalation.

-Note: Editor’s note: Mayor Eric Adams announced a revised, slightly lower death toll on Monday afternoon.